carloselpapa10/mainclass/6. Eventuate TRAM Saga/README.md

 				.build();
 ```
 ### Before everything
->Important: You must add the Evntuate JCenter Repository into your maven folder.
+>Important: You must add the Eventuate JCenter Repository into your maven folder.
 To do that execute the following command.
 ```sh
 $ sudo cp -a setting.xml ~/.m2
 ```